XueShannon/AISECLAB_O-RAN/POWDER/README.md

 # O-RAN Experiment on POWDWE
-## All steps, setups, thoughts, problems should be listed here
+## All steps, setups, resources, thoughts, and problems should be listed here